JB Pritzker, Governor, State of Illinois

 Training/Professional Development:

-We will continue to offer virtual presentations as an option, but we are happy to announce our return to in-person presentations.
-We will do our best to accommodate requests for in-person presentations based on location and availability of staff.
-If you have any questions, please contact us at isac.outreachtraining@illinois.gov or isac.pace@illinois.gov.
+Note: We will do our best to accommodate requests for in-person presentations based on location and availability of staff.
+For questions, contact isac.outreachtraining@illinois.gov.

 College Changes Everything® Fall Financial Aid and College Admissions Campaign: